Torenjk/arduino-eeprom-filebrowser/README.md

 Right now this in Development Stage and will be updated.
 There is no support planned for different AVR Chips.

+The Code is also a bunch of mess right now, will be organized and documented properly later.

 ###### Screenshot of the testing version: